ArielleDOM/food-map/README.md

   * Markers are on top of the Filter Menu and Reset Map Button

 ## Technologies
-Find Food NYC used React, React Map GL, and Mapbox
+Find Food NYC uses React, React Map GL, and Mapbox